biostars/bootcamp-central/web/2016/day2/day2_practice.md

 Frankly there just seem to be too many of them...
 Imagine that you need to simplify this list:

-1. Suppose that must reduce to just a few.
+1. Suppose that must reduce to just three.
-   Which one will these be and why?
-Basically: *What are the most important best practices?*
+   Which one will these be and why?\
+   Basically: *What are the
+   most important best practices?*
-1. Suppose that want to remove a few.
+1. Suppose that want to remove three.
-   Which one will these be an why?
-Basically:
+   Which one will these be an why?\
-   *What are the least useful best practices?*
+   Basically: *What are the least useful best practices?*

 Add your own and see the results at [Best Practices: Keep or Toss][keep]